 Title and description of the subscription benefits.
 You can provide references for a sense of social approval, or use numbers instead of bullets.
 Consider experimenting with the title and text of the paragraphs, or removing this text from the paywall altogether, leaving it only during onboarding.

 Subscription options.
 You must indicate the duration and full price of the subscription.
 Depicting the price for a time unit remains up to you, but then the full price must be underlined more vividly in case you opt for this option.
 Auto-renewal cannot occur more often than once a week and less often than once a year.
 The currency must be localised.
 If an introductory price offer or a trial is used, then you also need to specify the standard price applied after the end of the offer.
+All subscription options must be available on one screen.
+You can change the layout, order, shape of badges, make the switch between options using swipe, etc.

 You can experiment with price and subscription periods.
 Apple allows you to use a week, a month, two months, three months, six months, and a year.